Skip to main content

 Reviewable decisions

-• if they're homeless
+• are homeless

-• if they're eligible for homeless assistance
+• are eligible for homeless assistance

-• if they're in priority need
+• are in priority need

-• if they're intentionally homeless
+• are intentionally homeless

-A Housing Executive staff member, senior to the original decision maker, will carry out the review.
-They must follow the correct procedure
+A Housing Executive staff member, who is senior to the original decision maker, will carry out the review.2

 Decisions which cannot be reviewed

-• a refusal to open a homelessness assessment
+• refusal to open a homelessness assessment

-• the suitability of accommodation offered before they passed all four homelessness tests
+• suitability of the accommodation offered before they passed all four homelessness tests

-• a decision to withdraw temporary accommodation
+• decisions to withdraw temporary accommodation

 • decisions about furniture storage